BenjaminRLabVIEWExtensions/Insert-LVClass-Property-Node/LabVIEW Shortcut Menu Plug-ins.md

 * Make sure the builder VI is light-weight to avoid shortcut menu loading time.
 * All controls on this panel, except "Affected Items", are locked to prevent accidental edits.
 * Debugging tools can be used in the Execute VI.
 * It is possible to reload plug-ins without restarting LabVIEW, invoking the Menus:Refresh method.
-You can find the <LabVIEW install directory>\resource\plugins\PopupMenus\support\Refresh Menus.vi which does exactly that!
+You can find the `<LabVIEW install directory>\resource\plugins\PopupMenus\support\Refresh Menus.vi` on Windows, or `/Applications/National Instruments/<LabVIEW XXXX 64-bit>/resource/plugins/PopupMenus/support/Refresh Menus.vi` on Mac OS, which does exactly that!